-Estate and Trust Dispute Attorneys in Northern Virginia
+Estate and Trust Litigation Lawyers in Northern Virginia

 Whether you are a trustee, beneficiary, executor or legatee, the Attorneys at Hale Ball are competent to handle any number of disputes involving the transfer of wealth by a decedent.
 These cases tend to be very fact-intensive, with many possible avenues of redress.

 It is a suit to review certain expenditures made by a fiduciary.
 If the expenditures were contrary to law or authority, then the fiduciary will be personally liable for the repayment of those expenditures.
 This is a procedure that has been around for many, many years, but is not utilized very often.
 It is an extraordinary remedy, and should only be used in limited situations.
 It can be used when an accounting has been approved by a Commissioner of Accounts.
 An accounting (or “settlement of account” as it was known under common law) is presumed to be prima facie correct until it is duly surcharged and falsified – meaning, that the expenditure(s) are inappropriate and the executor or personal representative must personally repay what was inappropriately spent.

 The beneficiaries can file exceptions to an approved accounting with the Commissioner of Accounts within fifteen days of the accounting being approved.
 However, if the Commissioner rules against the beneficiaries, then the beneficiaries’ sole recourse is an appeal of the Commissioner’s findings to the circuit court, and absent pure questions of law, the Commissioner’s findings are left intact unless found to be unsupported by the evidence.
 Beneficiaries can opt to forego filing exceptions and file a suit to surcharge and falsify the account.
 This is a “stand-alone” lawsuit.